 - Chadwick, Nora Kershaw and J.X.W.P Corcoran.
 The Celts.
 London: Penguin, 1790.
 Print.
 (ISBN 0140212116).

 - Leeson, Francis L. Dictionary of British Peerages.
 Baltimore: Genealogical Publishing, 1986.
 Print.
 (ISBN 0-8063-1121-5).

 - Burke, Sir Bernard.
 Burke's Genealogical and Heraldic History of the Landed Gentry: Including American Families with British Ancestry.
 (2 Volumes).
 London: Burke Publishing, 1939.
 Print.

 - Williams, Dr Ann.
 And G.H.
 Martin, Eds. .
 Domesday Book A Complete Translation.
 London: Penguin, 1992.
 Print.
 (ISBN 0-141-005-8).

 - Magnusson, Magnus.
 Chambers Biographical Dictionary 5th edition.
 Edinburgh: W & R Chambers, 1990.
 Print.

 - Bradford, William.
 History of Plymouth Plantation 1620-1647 Edited by Samuel Eliot Morrison 2 Volumes.
 New York: Russell and Russell, 1968.
 Print.

 The Llewellyn Family Crest was acquired from the Houseofnames.com archives.
 The Llewellyn Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 8 October 2013 at 10:09.
+This page was last modified on 9 December 2015 at 10:01.